Books About Miniature Lamps and About Other Antique Lighting

 Oil Lamps: The Kerosene Era in North

 America by Catherine M. V. Thuro, 1976.
-This is the first of 3
+This is the first of

-books on antique lighting by one of the most well-known and respected
+3 books on antique lighting by one of the most well-known and respected

 authorities on the subject.
-The book concentrates on full-size table
+The book concentrates on full-size

-lamps are given only passing mention (less than 3 pages).
-While the
+heating.
+Miniature lamps are given only passing mention (less

-coverage of lighting topics in this book is broad emphasis is given to the
+than 3 pages).
+While the coverage of lighting topics in this book

-book is a fundamental reference on kerosene lighting and belongs in every
+on kerosene lighting and belongs in every collector's library.
+To

-collector's library.
-To get a copy, click on the "Buy From Amazon.com"
+get a copy, click on the "Buy From Amazon.com" link at the left.

 |